Advantaged/4Kn-Formatting/README.md

 ### 1. Scope of instructions
 1. Run a 'nvme' drive with '4096' Byte sectors instead of '512' or '512B'.
 2. The throughput of a drive is given by 4KiB since more than one decade, & this not only by 'nvme' but also  by 'HDD' & 'SSD'.
+3. Still, [using 4KN formatting](https://carlosfelic.io/misc/how-to-switch-your-nvme-ssd-to-4kn-advanced-format/) for newer devices ensure they are operating in their native space, without any need for conversion to happen at the controller.
-3. These instructions are for Linux users, whether they are also valid for Apple, BSD or Windows operating systems... please find it in the related forums.
+4. These instructions are for Linux users, whether they are also valid for Apple, BSD or Windows operating systems... please find it in the related forums.

 ### 2. Basic requirements
 1. A 'nvme' drive supporting 4Kn directly or at least allow to switch between different (at least tween 512B & 4096) sector-sizes.